Norman Kleeblatt: Exhibitions

 "Action/Abstraction: Pollock, De Kooning, and American Art, 1940-1976" (2008–2009) reinterpreted Abstract Expressionism from the perspectives of influential, rival art critics Clement Greenberg and Harold Rosenberg.
 Kleeblatt won the Best Thematic Museum Show in New York City in 2008 from The International Art Critics Association, and the Outstanding Exhibition award from the Association of Art Museum Curators.
 The catalogue received a Banister Fletcher Award honorable mention and a National Jewish Book Award in the Visual Arts category.

 “Mel Bochner: Strong Language” (2014) explored Mel Bochner's career-long fascination with the cerebral and visual associations of words.
 This exhibition was praised by the New York Times as an “elegantly produced exhibition” of a major New York artist.
 Apollo Magazine called it “...a brilliantly curated show [in which] Bochner reminds us that painting is not yet dead...”
 Yale University Press published the corresponding catalogue with essays by Kleeblatt and Bochner.

 In 2015, Kleeblatt co-curated “From the Margins: Lee Krasner | Norman Lewis, 1945-1952” with Stephen Brown.
 This exhibition offered a parallel view of Lee Krasner and Norman Lewis, two key Abstract Expressionists who were often overlooked by critics in their time.
 Karen Rosenberg of the New York Times called it “...a nuanced, sensitive and profound exhibition” and Robert Pincus-Witten stated in Artforum, “This richly suggestive exhibition...
 What a delight!”
 The exhibit has been awarded “Best Thematic Museum Show in New York of 2014” by the US section of the International Association of Art Critics (AICA).

 Kleeblatt curated "John Singer Sargent’s Mrs. Carl Meyer and Her Children" with curatorial assistant Lucy Partman in 2016.
 Focused on Sargent’s 1896 painting Mrs. Carl Meyer and her Children, the show was called an “engrossing and intimate exhibition” by the New York Times.

-"Charlemagne Palestine’s Bear Mitzvah in Meshugahland" (2017) is a site-specific installation of hundreds of teddy bears and plush toys related to Charlemagne Palestine's Jewish roots in Brooklyn.
+"Charlemagne Palestine’s Bear Mitzvah in Meshugahland" (2017) was a site-specific installation of hundreds of teddy bears and plush toys related to Charlemagne Palestine's Jewish roots in Brooklyn.